E-junkie Shopping Cart and Digital Delivery

 I’m at Thom’s place & it’s desperate

-My contribution concerns prayers of desperation and covers a bit of formation.
+My contribution concerns prayers of desperation and covers a bit of spiritual formation.
 I haven’t posted too many prayers, so if you have a moment, I’d appreciate your comments or feedback, below or over there.

 Article Link.